Substance Use and Pregnancy

 As a routine part of your prenatal care, your provider will perform urine tests to screen for substances (including marijuana) that may negatively impact the health of your pregnancy.
 We want you to know that your Women’s Health Connecticut provider will never disclose the results of these screenings to anyone without your express, written consent per HIPAA laws.

-However, Connecticut hospitals are required to submit a notification to the Department of Children and Families if a newborn is believed to have been exposed to substances or displays withdrawal symptoms.
+However, Connecticut hospitals are required to submit an anonymous notification to the Department of Children and Families if a newborn is believed to have been exposed to substances or displays withdrawal symptoms.
 We will work with you throughout your pregnancy to develop a plan of safe care and to help prevent any situation that would lead you to be separated from your baby.

 Personalized care options